We use cookies to help provide you with the best possible online experience.

 National Fraud Initiative - Cabinet Office

-The use of data by the Cabinet Office for data matching is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
-It does not require the consent of the individuals concerned under Data Protection legislation.
-Data matching by the Cabinet Office is subject to a Code of Practice.
-For further information see the UK Government website.
+The Cabinet Office uses data for data‑matching exercises under statutory authority provided by Part 6 of the Local Audit and Accountability Act 2014.
+These exercises are carried out to assist in the prevention and detection of fraud.
+The use of information for this purpose does not require the consent of the individuals concerned under data protection legislation.
+All data‑matching undertaken by the Cabinet Office is subject to a published Code of Practice, which sets out how the data must be handled securely and lawfully.

 National Registries

-National Registries (such as the Learning Disabilities Register) have statutory permission under Section 251 of the NHS Act 2006, to collect and hold service user identifiable information without the need to seek informed consent from each individual service user.
+National registries, such as the Learning Disabilities Register, have statutory permission under Section 251 of the NHS Act 2006 to collect and hold identifiable patient information without the need to obtain consent from each individual.
+This permission allows these registries to gather the information necessary to support planning, monitoring, and improving services for specific patient groups.

 NHS App integration